SeaEval/SeaEval/README.md

 python gather_results.py
 ```

-To add your own model: adapt `model.py` accordingly.
+To use SeaEval with customized model: Adapt `model.py` accordingly.

 ## References